panda3d/panda3d-docs/programming/physics/builtin/enabling-physics-on-a-node.rst

 and so any children of the ActorNode will inherit that position and orientation as well.

-(Do not confuse ActorNode with the :ref:`Actor <models-and-actors>` class, which is used to play animations.
+(Do not confuse ActorNode with the :ref:`Actor <animated-models>` class, which is used to play animations.
 They are completely unrelated classes with similar names.)

 When an ActorNode is created, it must be associated with a PhysicsManager.
 The PhysicsManager will handle the physics calculations every frame and update the